Relativity and decoherence of spacetime superpositions: Preliminaries

 \subsection{Relativity of Quantum Superpositions}

-Before discussing superpositions of mass configurations sourcing gravity, it is important to clarify the key concepts relevant to that discussion in the general context of superpositions of quantum states, without including any interactions.
+Before discussing superpositions of gravitating quantum systems, it is important to clarify the key concepts relevant to that discussion in the general context of superpositions of quantum states, without including any interactions.

 General covariance demands that absolute position has no physical meaning \cite{Weinberg1972-WEIGAC}.
-For example, we may consider a scenario with two particles, one localized at some position $x_1$ and another at some translated position labeled as $x_1 + \delta x$.
-In any translationally invariant theory, this scenario is equivalent to the scenario in which the first particle is assigned a position $x_1-\delta x$ and the second one is assigned position $x_1$.
+For example, we may consider a scenario with two particles, one localized at some position $x$ and another at some translated position labeled as $x + X$.
+In any translationally invariant theory, this scenario is equivalent to the scenario in which the first particle is assigned a position $x - X$ and the second one is assigned position $x$.
 Any difference between the two scenarios is merely apparent, attributed to a choice of a coordinate system, which emphasises that only relative distances are physically meaningful, with coordinate systems playing a subordinate, rather than fundamental role.

-We now outline why this idea, despite intuition, does extend to quantum theory, which we then present rigorously in the next section in the context of superpositions of semiclassical states of spacetime.
+We now outline why this idea, despite intuition, does extend to quantum theory, which we then present rigorously in the next section in the context of superpositions of ``semiclassical'' (i.e.\ coherent) states of spacetime.